 Object-Oriented Design Heuristics - Arthur Riel

 Here is the first object-oriented development book to provide specific experience-based guidelines to help developers make the right design decisions.
 This book offers the next step for readers that know the basics of object-oriented development and now need to know if they are doing it right and making the right choices.

 These books help to move from focusing on the code to seeing the implementation from a higher viewpoint and improving the integrity of the project as a whole.

-The Pragmatic Programmer cuts through the increasing specialization and technicalities of modern software development to examine the core process--taking a requirement and producing working, maintainable code that delights its users.
+The Pragmatic Programmer cuts through the increasing specialisation and technicalities of modern software development to examine the core process - taking a requirement and producing working, maintainable code that delights its users.

 The practice of enterprise application development has benefited from the emergence of many new enabling technologies.
 Multi-tiered, object-oriented platforms, such as Java and .NET, have become commonplace.

 Follows two TDD projects from start to finish, illustrating techniques programmers can use to increase the quality of their work.
 The examples are followed by references to the featured TDD patterns and refactorings.

 In 1994, "Design Patterns" changed the landscape of object-oriented development by introducing classic solutions to recurring design problems.
 In 1999, "Refactoring" revolutionized design by introducing an effective process for improving code.